target2/submissionUI/docs/bulk.rst

     .. image:: _static/BulkUploadUI.png

+3. To upload new metadata:

-3. Upload your Excel template from your computer ("Choose File").
-4. To upload data for the first time, select the "Validate Sheet" button.
+    a.
+Upload your Excel template from your computer ("Choose File") and select the "Validate Sheet" button.
 To see the results of validation, select "Click here to view results".

-    a.
+    b.
 If validation is not successful ("Error validating the sheet"), the UI will print a log of warnings and errors that must be corrected before submission.
 Please correct all errors and re-validate the sheet.
-    b.
+    c.
 If validation is successful ("Validated successfully"), the UI will print instructions and a log of validated metadata.
 Scroll to the bottom and select the "Submit sheet" button to submit your metadata.
 You will be asked to confirm this selection before submission.

+4. To update existing records in the metadata database:

-5. To update data, upload the updated Excel template from your computer ("Choose File") and select the "Update Sheet" button.
+    a.
+Upload the updated Excel template from your computer ("Choose File") and select the "Update Sheet" button.
+    b.
 Please correct all errors before submission.

-See the github repo TargetBulkUpload for more scripts and more information.
+See the github repo TargetBulkUpload for more scripts and information.

 Video tutorial to get started.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~